In my opinion there are a few characteristics that make for a perfect holiday appetizer:

 Once you slice the rounds, lay them out on a few baking sheets and drizzle them with olive oil and a big pinch of salt and pepper.

 Bake these Sweet Potato Rounds at 350 degrees F. for about 15 minutes.
 Then flip them and bake them for another 15-20 minutes until they are tender and browned around the edges.

 Now let’s talk…

-I used two really simple toppings for these rounds but there are approximately a gazillion toppings you could use for these.
+I used two really simple toppings for these Sweet Potato Rounds but there are approximately a gazillion toppings you could use for these.

 My first one was a simple yogurt topping.
 I just stirred some lemon juice, olive oil, and a pinch of salt into Greek yogurt.
 The tangy flavors are awesome on the sweet potatoes.